Fake news circulating after Las Vegas shooting

 "We've grown so accustomed to instant gratification, and social media hasn't helped.
 That's made the problem worse," said Faizer.

 Ideas like "fake news" bring up important topics in the world of journalism.
-It's something that's discussed in Faizer's most recent article, "How to Bring Mindfulness Into a Journalism Curriculum."
+It's something that's discussed in Faizer's

 "I think there are always people who will spread fake news that can be debunked.
 I question the need for us to know something about every incremental detail that happens in an investigation.
 Sometimes it might just be better to wait 'til we know for sure rather than to speculate," she said.